sofiak-hel/unsafe_space/README.md

 ### How to fix?
 Check for TLS every time when reacting to requests.
 Also use a cryptographic hash function when storing passwords.
+Actix web also supports [rusttls](https://github.com/rustls/rustls) which could provide easy tls support without needing a reverse proxy.

 ## 3. [A03:2021 - Injection](https://owasp.org/Top10/A03_2021-Injection/)
 ### Links